oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-03-retrieving-rules.md

 If the retrieving party is only able to process one `provider-metadata.json`, the first one in the list SHOULD be chosen.

 > The term "checking" used in the listing above SHOULD be understood as follows:
-> Try to access the resource and test whether the response provides an expected result as defined in the requirement in section [sec](#requirements).
+> Try to access the resource and test whether the response provides an expected result as defined in the respective requirement (of that step) in section [sec](#requirements).
 > If that is the case, the response is added to the list of candidates - otherwise not.
 > If the resource yields more than one response, the responses are added to the list in the order they are returned from the resource.